abeldotti/abeldotti/README.md

  🔭 I’m currently working on multiple data analytics and visualization projects (https://public.tableau.com/app/profile/abel.dotti)

  👨‍💻 I’m currently learning python

- 👀 I’m looking to break into the tech industry

  🏀 My favourite team is the Toronto Raptors

  📫 How to reach me abeldotti1@gmail.com or linkedin.com/in/abel-dotti/